-The product selected for this trial was the ITW Texwipe TX3270, Sterile 70% Isopropanol (30% USP water) in a trigger spray bottle.
-The product is filled into a 16 fluid ounce bottle.
-In production, each pre-cleaned bottle is filled with the isopropyl alcohol-water solution that is pre-filtered through a 0.22 μ m filter.
+The product selected for this trial was the Texwipe TX3270 Sterile 70% Isopropanol / 30% USP water, in a trigger spray bottle.
+Sixteen fluid ounces are filled into a 24 ounce bottle.
+In production, each pre-cleaned bottle is filled with the isopropyl alcohol-water solution that is pre-filtered through a 0.2 μm filter.
 The filled bottle is fitted with a trigger sprayer and double-bagged.
 The double-bag permits sanitizer wipedown of the exterior bag before introduction of the inner bag into aseptic areas.
 The bagged bottles are boxed in a case quantity of 12 units.
-The boxing consists of 12 doublebagged units in an inner protective case liner inside a corrugated case.
-The packaged product is then gamma irradiated to a 10-6 sterility level.
-Each lot is tested for sterility at an independent qualified laboratory.
+The boxing consists of 12 double-bagged units in an inner protective case liner inside a corrugated case.
+The packaged product is then gamma irradiated to a 10^{-6} sterility level according to AAMI guidelines.